Menu

 SIGN IN

-Photo of a prison cell with metal bars, peeling paint on the wall, a door numbered 25 and a person standing behind a mesh screen.
+A prison cell with metal bars, peeling paint on the wall, a door numbered 25 and a man standing behind a mesh screen.

 An inmate looks out from his cell in the Secure Housing Unit (SHU) at Corcoran State Prison in Corcoran, California October 1, 2013.
 Photo by Robert Galbraith/Reuters